GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures

-{We introduce \textbf{GAINS}, GAussian-based INverse rendering from Sparse multi-view captures, which synergizes learning-based priors related to monocular depth/normal, segmentation, intrinsic image decomposition (IID), and diffusion, to better disambiguate reflectance from lighting, leading to better intrinsics, novel view synthesis and relighting compared to existing state-of-the-art approaches such as Ref-GS~\cite{yao2024refGS} and GI-GS~\cite{chen2025gigs}.
-Prior methods often overfit diffuse (\eg, missing yellow reflection from the ground in the first relighting example for GI-GS) and/or specular reflections (\eg, for both Ref-GS and GI-GS the reflected details remain unchanged under different lighting conditions).
-In contrast, \textbf{GAINS} improves estimation of material properties leading to better relighting in novel views.} }]
+{We introduce \textbf{GAINS}, GAussian-based INverse rendering from Sparse multi-view captures, which synergizes foundation models for monocular depth/normal, segmentation, intrinsic image decomposition (IID), and diffusion as priors, to better disambiguate reflectance from lighting, leading to better intrinsics, novel view synthesis and relighting compared to existing state-of-the-art approaches such as Ref-Gaussian~\cite{yao2025refGS} and GI-GS~\cite{chen2025gigs}.
+Prior methods often overfit diffuse (\eg, missing yellow reflection from the ground in the first relighting example for GI-GS) and/or specular reflections (\eg, for both Ref-Gaussian and GI-GS the reflected details remain unchanged under different lighting conditions).
+In contrast, \textbf{GAINS} improves estimation of material properties, leading to better relighting in novel views.} }